I hope this email works! I am a brother

 purpose.
 He knew that from among Adam’s countless offspring there would be many

-them.
+who would love him and obey him, unlike their original father.
 History has recorded the names of many of such persons who proved faithful

 until they fell asleep in death, looking forward to the resurrection.
 (Heb.